Role of Christianity in civilization: Roman Empire

 Social structures before and at the dawn of Christianity in the Roman Empire held that women were inferior to men intellectually and physically and were "naturally dependent".
 Athenian women were legally classified as children regardless of age and were the "legal property of some man at all stages in her life."
 Women in the Roman Empire had limited legal rights and could not enter professions.
 Female infanticide and abortion were practiced by all classes.
 In family life, men could have "lovers, prostitutes and concubines" but wives who engaged in extramarital affairs were considered guilty of adultery.
 It was not rare for pagan women to be married before the age of puberty and then forced to consummate the marriage with her often much older husband.
 Husbands could divorce their wives at any time simply by telling the wife to leave; wives did not have a similar ability to divorce their husbands.

 Early Church Fathers advocated against polygamy, abortion, infanticide, child abuse, homosexuality, transvestism, and incest.
-Although some Christian ideals were adopted by the Roman Empire, there is little evidence to link most of these laws to Church influence.
 After the Roman Empire adopted Christianity as the official religion, however, the link between Christian teachings and Roman family laws became more clear.

 For example, Church teaching heavily influenced the legal concept of marriage.
 During the Gregorian Reform, the Church developed and codified a view of marriage as a sacrament.
 In a departure from societal norms, Church law required the consent of both parties before a marriage could be performed and established a minimum age for marriage.
 The elevation of marriage to a sacrament also made the union a binding contract, with dissolutions overseen by Church authorities.
 Although the Church abandoned tradition to allow women the same rights as men to dissolve a marriage, in practice, when an accusation of infidelity was made, men were granted dissolutions more frequently than women.